 If you’re interested in becoming a software engineer, our ExpertTrack on software development fundamentals will guide you through some of the essentials.

-A business analyst analyzes data and documents market environments to advise business decisions.
+A business analyst analyses data and documents market environments to advise business decisions.
 This role massively ties into SQL as it is very data heavy, and you’ll almost definitely be working with relational databases.

 To learn more about data for business, check out this incredible course on business analytics.

-As well as SQL being useful to get you into one of these roles, it can also be beneficial to those with their own business, or plans to start one up.
+As well as SQL being useful to get you into one of these roles, it can also be beneficial to those with their own business or plans to start one up.
 Relational databases can help you store, sort and modify huge amounts of data.

 How to learn SQL

-Taking that first step to learn a programming language may seem daunting at first, but with patience and dedication you can reach your full potential.
-Start off with the basics and gradually move onto more advanced commands when you’re ready.
+Taking that first step to learn a programming language may seem daunting at first, but with patience and dedication, you can reach your full potential.
+Start off with the basics and gradually move on to more advanced commands when you’re ready.

-As well as courses, another great way to learn is to watch video tutorials and become comfortable with the methods and software used.
+As well as online courses, another great way to learn is to watch video tutorials and become comfortable with the methods and software used.